Aionoso/Krakipy/README.md

 ### Private Requests

-Private requests need a valid API key pair to your Kraken account for validation
+Private requests need a valid API key pair to your Kraken account for validation.

 ```python
 from krakipy import KrakenAPI